crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 Click on the "Test if your PHP installation will support the CAPTCHA" link on the Options page. or open this URL in your web browser to run the test: `/wp-content/plugins/si-captcha-for-wordpress/captcha-secureimage/test/index.php`

+= Spammers have been able to bypass my CAPTCHA, what can I do? =

+First check this: make sure the only other security plugins you have are Akismet or WP-spamFree.
+Akismet and WP-spamFree are the only other anti-spam plugins approved for use with SI CAPTCHA Anti-Spam, others can simply break the CAPTCHA validation so that the CAPTCHA is never checked.
+If another security plugin is combined(not Akismet or WP-spamFree), the captcha may not work.
+Be sure to always test the CAPTCHA after installing new plugins.

+Sometimes your site becomes targeted by a spammer that uses a combination of a bot and human captcha solver.
+[See this help forum for a solution](http://wordpress.org/support/topic/plugin-si-captcha-for-wordpress-spammers-bypassed-captcha-registration-system?replies=13#post-2023124)

 = How han I change the color of the CAPTCHA input field on the comment form? = If you need to learn how to adjust the captcha input form colors, [See this FAQ](http://www.fastsecurecontactform.com/si-captcha-comment-form-css)